prakash2blr/prakash_iknowmycountry/README.md

 # prakash_iknowmycountry
-This a pet project made to make quiz about India
+This is a pet project made to make quiz about India